euvl/vue-notification/README.md

 </div>
 ```

-Then simply write your own css rules to style the notifications:
+Then include custom css rules to style the notifications:

 ```scss
 // style of the notification itself